-- The Interim Plans of Work are retained in the student's file in the Office of Student Affairs. - When the Final Plan of Work is filed with the Director of Advanced Practice and Graduate Certificate Programs for approval, it is placed in the OSA student file. - Note that not all students will have an interim plan of work but may have a complete plan of work at the first meeting with the academic advisor.
+- The Interim Plans of Work are retained in Degree Works. . - When the Final Plan of Work is filed with the Director of Advanced Practice and Graduate Certificate Programs for approval, it is saved and visible to the student in Degree Works - Note that not all students will have an interim plan of work, but may have a complete plan of work at the first meeting with the academic advisor.
 This is considered a first iteration of the plan and can be modified as needed with the advisor's guidance.